Gankra/thesis/thesis.md

 many problems the suspicious solution is much easier to implement, work with, and understand than the paranoid solution.
 Array indexing is perhaps the best example of this.
 It's incredibly simple to have array indexing unconditionally check the input against the length of the array.
-Meanwhile, the paranoid solution to this problem requires an integer theorem solver and may require significant programmer annotations for complex access patterns.
+Meanwhile, the obvious paranoid solution to this problem requires an integer theorem solver and may require significant programmer annotations for complex access patterns.
 That said, paranoid solutions can also be simpler.
 Why check every dereference for